-These hours are also the hours for equipment pick-up/drop-off.
+These hours are for equipment pick-up/drop-off, remote workshops, accreditations, etc.

 The lab technician is available to assist with any of the lab's equipment during their office hours including workshops on lab stations/programs and accreditations on advanced equipment to allow for booking.

-Troubleshooting is also available at other times via email or by appointment with a reasonable response period.
+Troubleshooting is also available at all times via email or by appointment with a reasonable response period.

 other university resources